calvinaquino/LNReader-Android/readme.txt

 - Added more visual tips about novel states "Read", "Has Update" and "External"
 - Novels, Teasers and Original novels lists are all shown under "Light Novels", separated by tabs.
 - Added option to enable auto downloading an undownloaded chapter on the download list
+- added "Go Top" and "Go Bottom" to chapter menu
+- preloading all lists on the tab activity
+- "download XXX novels" instead of "complete novel"
 //CRASH FIXES
 - Fixed a crash that would occur if trying to unbind an unregistered service on low memory warning.
 - Fixed a crash that related to scrolling while reading a novel.

 //TODO
+- Create Notifications List
+- Reduce image download message sizes on download list
+- Back button mascot on download list not working
 - Remove asyncTaskCount from settings
 - Fix manual add crash
 - Light Novel List Layout